kevinn-gonzales/course-project/README.md

 **Motivation (Page 3)**
 - Motivational quotes/challenges to inspire the user to progress their fitness journey
 - Different categories like Disciplline, Mindset, Consistency and Recovery
+- When user hovers over quote, a mini challenge will appear to engage the user and make the site more interactive